coder/code-server/docs/termux.md

 NODE_OPTIONS="--require /path/to/android-as-linux.js" code-server
 ```

 ⚠️ Note that Android and Linux are not 100% compatible, so use these workarounds at your own risk.
-Extensions that have native dependencies other than Node or interact with the OS directly might cause issues.
+Extensions that have native dependencies other than Node or that directly interact with the OS might cause issues.

 ## Extra